 Every time you leave for one of your RV adventures, check or hire someone to check your toilet valves, lines, and your RV toilet stop to ensure it is all working correctly.
 Make sure your bathroom is vented properly because poor ventilation in small spaces with ample water is a perfect place for mold to grow.
 Don’t forget to have someone look at the plumbing under your sinks and your waste disposal system.
 The last thing you need is a leaky toilet or sink supply line soaking your carpet while you’re blissfully charging down the road to that next destination.

-Make sure your roof is water tight by inspecting the caulking, moulding and seams.
+Make sure your roof is watertight by inspecting the caulking, moulding and seams.
 Examine your roof carefully at least twice a year for exposed fasteners, cracked seams, UV deterioration, mold and mildew, water spots on the ceiling.
 One clear indicator for RV roof deterioration is a chalky white substance left in your driveway when you wash your RV.
-If you are a “do-it-yourself-er” (DIY-er), you could start by spraying water and trying to determine the source of the leak, replacing leaky roof vents, removing old caulking and replacing it with new, and repairing damaged seams.
-If your roof is in need of repair and you are not a DIY-er you may want to try a liquid roof system with no caulk, seams, or leaks.
+If you are a “do-it-yourself-er” (DIY-er), you could start by spraying water and trying to determine the source of the leak, replacing leaky roof vents, removing old caulking, and replacing it with new, and repairing damaged seams.
+If your roof needs repair and you are not a DIY-er you may want to try a liquid roof system with no caulk, seams, or leaks.

 Sometimes mold clean up requires some good detective work where you will have to learn to “follow your nose”.
 Follow the smell and feel around for dampness.
 Even when mold is not visible on carpets and walls it may be growing on carpet padding or inside walls.
 Inspect, or have inspected, your air conditioning system ducts for mold, dampness.
 Once mold spores form in a heating or AC system, they will be spread around the entire space.
 This could cause some major health problems.

-Article Source: RV Tips for Keeping Your RV Mold and Mildew Free
+Return to the RV Lifestyle Articles page from the RV Tips for Keeping Your RV Mold and Mildew Free page